-In closing, there are many qualifications to the analogy of the University system as a 39-team sports league.
-Nevertheless, it is amazing how often the talking heads all sound the same – the Education Minister sounds just like the League CEO, the Vice-Chancellor like the Club President, Deans and Heads of Schools like coaches, Academics like players, and students like fans.
+In closing, there are many qualifications to the analogy of the University system as a 38-team sports league.
+Nevertheless, it is amazing how often the talking heads all sound the same – the Education Minister sounds just like the League CEO, the Vice-Chancellor like the Club President, Deans and Heads of Schools like coaches, Academics like players, and students and alumni like fans.

 Liam Lenten is a Senior Lecturer in Sports Economics at La Trobe University.